 Students at Grand Ledge Public Schools are expected to display positive behavior, act responsibly and exercise good judgment.
 The primary objective of student discipline and control is to produce a safe school environment in which complete attention may be directed to instructional activities.
 Student behavior must reflect favorably on the individual student and the positive image of Grand Ledge Schools.

-Application and Scope of the Code of Conduct
+Students who violate school rules are subject to discipline.
+Disciplinary action will be handled through progressive discipline procedures.
+Grievous student offenses may require disciplinary action, which is not progressive in nature and extends beyond the discipline action outlined in the student handbook.
+Students who continually violate school rules or commit serious infractions of the rules are subject to suspension and/or expulsion penalties.
+If a student's behavior is subject to suspension for more than ten days or expulsion, the procedural guidelines adopted by the Board of Education will govern the suspension and/or expulsion process.
+Any student charged with the violation of school rules is entitled to rudimentary due process including: